-For international students: Please refer to the following web site at http://www.sie.sjtu.edu.cn/ctrler.asp?action=detail cn&aid=1105170001
+For international students: Please refer to the following web site at http://isc.sjtu.edu.cn/EN/content.aspx?info_lb=172&flag=3.

 All international students studying at SJTU are required to buy insurance.
 When registering for each academic term, students should present valid insurance documents, otherwise they must buy the insurance suggested by the university.